samsbp/pwnl0rd.github.io/content/post/solving-crackme-using-radare2.md

 [0x080483e4]>
 ```

-As you can see, the int format for our 0x149a is 5274.
+As you can see, the int format for our hex value 0x149a is 5274.
 And if we continue the assembly code, after cmp it jumps if equal (je) to 0x8048442 which is nothing  but printing password ok which means we found the password ;).

 I know it is not good to continue after this as you may feel brainfucked, it's okay .
 Start solving the crackme's and if you can't solve it, you can refer this blog.